 Now, let’s talk about the free trial.
 The free trial is a great way to explore FFXIV before investing any money, and you can choose to continue on your same character/account if you do want to buy the game.

 You may create up to 8 characters, each on a different world, just like the Entry subscription.
-You are (currently, until 5.3) capped at level 35 on all jobs, though you may level as many of them as you like.
-Any experience you gain on a capped job is wasted (this is also true if you buy the base game and hit the level cap).
+You are capped at level 60 on all jobs, though you may level as many of them as you like.
+Any experience you gain on a capped job is wasted (this is also true if you buy just the base game without expansions and you hit the level cap).